メインコンテンツまでスキップ

 Preventing feature duplication is important if you plan to use the Tilequery API with a custom tileset.
 Feature duplication in a tileset can lead to unexpected duplicate results when using the Tilequery API with the tileset, even when the dedupe option is enabled.

-To prevent feature duplication when creating a new tileset, use Mapbox Tiling Service (MTS) to properly create globally unique IDs.
-Avoid using the Uploads API or the Mapbox Studio UI, which will not use any user-provided IDs or generate globally unique IDs.
+To prevent feature duplication when creating a new tileset, avoid using the Uploads API and use the Mapbox Tiling Service (MTS) instead to properly create globally unique IDs.

 Reproject to Web Mercator